another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 1. routine ("praise in everyday life") ― helps maintaining relationship;
 2. changing/developing behavior ― better suited.

-### Features
+### Ingredients

-0. SELECT THE BEHAVIOR TO PRAISE (and Look for the desired behavior to appear).
+0. Select the behavior to praise in advance and then look for it to appear.
-0. **Very** enthusiastic! ~ Gestures + facial expression + up tone of voice.
+0. **Be VERY enthusiastic!** ~ Gestures + facial expression + up tone of voice.
-0. State exactly what is being praised.
-E.g. "Great!
+0. **State exactly what is being praised.** E.g. "Great!
 You've picked up toys just like I asked you!"
-0. Non-verbal.
-Hugs, kisses, high-five, etc.
+0. **Use non-verbal supporting actions:** Hugs, kisses, high-five, etc.

 ### Effectiveness